essic/prez-why-fsharp/PITCHME.md

 - Functional vs Object is a myth |
 - Object Oriented paradigm focus on structure |
 - Functional paradigm focus on data |
-- Functional paradigm is around for a long time |
+- Functional paradigm is old |
-- … and it’s been spreading for a while C#, Java, Kotlin, Rust … |
+- … and it’s been spreading for a while now : C#, Java, Kotlin, Rust … |
-- You do not need math, to go into production |
+- You do not need math, to go to production |
-- … but there is a direct relation, it is interesting and useful !
+- … but there is a relation, it's interesting and useful !
 (Monoid, Functor, Monad ...) |

 ---
 ### Demo !